vim/vim/src/testdir/README.txt

 If it makes sense, add a new test method to an already existing file.
 You may want to separate it from other tests with comment lines.

 The numbered tests are older, we have switched to named tests.
+Don't add any more numbered tests.

 And then you can choose between a new style test, which is a Vim script, or an old style test, which uses Normal mode commands.
 Use a new style test if you can.
+Use an old style test when it needs to run without the +eval feature.

 TO ADD A NEW STYLE TEST: